Ask BOM: how do rainbows form?

 What are the best conditions to see a rainbow?

 Bright sunlight, suspended droplets of water (rain, spray or fog), and the right angle of the sun are essential conditions to see a rainbow.
 For rainbows to be visible in the sky, the sun must be behind the observer, at 42° elevation or lower.
-As such, rainbows are more likely to be seen towards the end of the day when the sun is lower in the sky.

 As well as traditional sightings in the sky, rainbows may also be seen in the mist of water around a waterfall, backyard water sprinkler, or hose.

-Can you get multiple rainbows?
+Can you see multiple rainbows?

 So where’s the end of the rainbow?

-Rainbows are optical phenomena—there’s nothing to find or catch at the end.
+Rainbows are optical phenomena—there’s nothing to find or catch at the end (sorry!).
 As you move, your view of the sky changes relative to the sun.
 A rainbow will either appear to move with you, as you start to see colours reflected from rain in another part of the sky, or disappear if there’s no rain there or not enough sunlight reaching it.